Frequently Asked Questions

 I have a side entrance garage or a circular asphalt driveway… will my tires mark the new asphalt?

 Yes, especially during hot temperatures over the curing period (2 years).
 Fortunately, tire marks are temporary.
 Scuff marks come with the territory of freshly paved asphalt.
-This is attributed to the fact that the new asphalt still has a relatively soft and flexible texture in the beginning.
 As the pavement ages, the asphalt will steadily harden and become more resistant to scuffing.
 Tire scuffing most often appears on new pavement because it is soft and flexible.
 While this may seem appealing, asphalt needs flexibility for maximum durability.
 Most scuffing will minimize or disappear within two to three months of a new sealcoat.

 Why is my new asphalt driveway black, while my neighbor’s asphalt driveway is gray?